jschref/drupal_edu_playground/README.md

+# Educational project for Drupal

+This is a personal education project to learn Drupal.
+This was created as a playground to style, build modules, etc.

+If you're reading this, and you're not me, please forgive the mess.
+This was not intended be a live site, just a playground, as it lacks any sort of cohesive purpose.

-# Docksal powered Drupal 9 With Composer Installation
+## Docksal powered Drupal 9 With Composer Installation

 This is a sample Drupal 9 with Composer installation pre-configured for use with Docksal.